 Ms Bevan joined AFG in 1998 and was appointed to the position of Company Secretary in 2001.
 Ms Bevan is a Chartered Accountant, holds a Bachelor of Commerce degree and has a Diploma of Corporate Governance from the Governance Institute of Australia.
-Ms Bevan is responsible for managing AFG's secretariat and governance.
-Ms Bevan also oversees the legal and human resources functions.
+Ms Bevan is responsible for managing AFG's secretariat, governance and ASX requirements.
+Ms Bevan also oversees the legal and human resources functions of the Company.